Cartier uses images of Amazon tribe devastated by illegal gold mining. Critics call that hypocrisy - KESQ

 For many Indigenous groups, a corporation or philanthropy using a photo of them requires formal permission.
 The photo of the children on the website violated the Yanomami’s right to prior, free, and informed consent, according to the Roraima Indigenous Council, a grassroots umbrella organization, citing the International Labour Organization’s Convention 169 on Indigenous and Tribal Peoples, which Brazil signed.

-Hekurari, who gave the AP permission to use the photo with this story, said his people need international cooperation but his organization would never accept money from a jewelry company.
+Hekurari said his people need international cooperation, but his organization would never accept money from a jewelry company.

 In his trips along the Yanomami territory, an area the size of Portugal, the Yanomami leader has encountered scores of skeletal children in communities under siege by thousands of illegal miners.
 In March, his organization, Urihi, launched an online campaign to raise awareness against the gold trade and in a video the Yanomami leader calls on Oscar winners to replace the famous gold-plated statuettes with wooden figures of Omama, a mythical entity.